Hello, I am Yokoyama, an administrative scrivener.

 The main prerequisite is also that you must and can continue the activities of your current visa.
 It is also important that you are not simply working (so-called McJob).
 This is because the activity must fall under one of the work visas.
 Please note that this is not the same as a work visa for international students or family members.

-I would like to quit my current employer, start my own business and run my own company (or organisation) as a full-time manager in the future!
-Let’s try out a sole trader business first.”
-If you are thinking that “I want to quit my current job and run my own business (organisation) as a full-time manager!
+Would you like to quit your current employer, start your own business and run your own company (or organisation) as a full-time manager in the future?
+Let’s try out a sole trader business first!
+If you are thinking that “I want to quit my current job and run my own business (organisation) as a full-time manager!”, first, please contact us for advice.

 The Immigration Bureau does not often guide salaried workers correctly on the permission to engage in activities outside the status of residence for a second job, and it is not clear at first glance what documents you need to prepare.
 Below you will find a guide from the Immigration Office, but only the legal requirements, so you may be wondering how to apply for it.